scottjehl/picturefill/CONTRIBUTING.md

 ### Development Workflow

 1. If no issue already exists for the work you’ll be doing, create one to document the problem(s) being solved and self-assign.
 1. Create a new branch—please don't work in your `master` branch directly.
-We reccomend naming the branch to match the issue being addressed (`issue-777`).
+We recommend naming the branch to match the issue being addressed (`issue-777`).
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.